X0nk/Bliss-Shader/README.md

+# Bliss-BSPT is an edited shader of Bliss-unstable-development by WATERFORCE99 #
+# Bliss-BSPT contains codes from Fayer3's blocklight2 & emissive-ores fork of Bliss #
+# Any re-editing or re-distribution is strictly prohibited #

 # Bliss
 <img src="https://github.com/X0nk/Bliss-Shader/assets/122314734/873c788c-5a48-46c0-9fb5-eac57b4ffa27" width="100%" height="100%">
 I always loved chocapic's shaders, and how customizeable it was.
 But i wanted MORE.